 As I learned that the Russians took over the camp and used it in a similar way.
 Just read all the posted information when you walk through the camp.
 "Do crimes from some Germans justify crimes from other nations"?
 I hope not!
 Thanks to a free press in most countries they can't be kept secret and hidden for too long any more and will hopefully be stopped.

 All buildings are filled with information

-I was not supposed to go into the work room where artifacts are cleaned
+I was not supposed to go into the work room where artifacts were cleaned and sorted.

 Prisoners of concentration camps had to work to keep the war machinery going.
 Lots of production was done in underground facilities.

 The famous jet fighter ME 262 was assembled there as well as the V1 and V2 missiles.
 Many of the slave workers did not survive under the working conditions.
 Most of this kind of production took place in Thuringia.

 Plan a full day for a visit to the "Buchenwald concentration camp".